universidad-zaragoza/learning-experience-ray-tracing/README.md

 $prompt> make
 ```

-The 'main' exectuable should be run in accordance with the following usage:
+The 'main' executable should be run in accordance with the following usage:

 ```
 $prompt> ./main [spin|basic|Kdrepper] #threads(1<=th<=240) #MAX_SUM max_rep(>=0)